Abu Sa'id Bahadur Khan: Death

-Abu Sa'id had to face another invasion by Özbeg in 1335 and left to face him, but died on his way in Karabakh, on night of 30 November to 1 December 1335.
+Abu Sa'id had to face another invasion by Özbeg in 1335 and left to face him, but died on his way in Karabakh on the night of 30 November 1335.
 His body was taken to Soltaniyeh and buried there.
-According to Ibn Battuta, he was poisoned by Baghdad Khatun on grounds of jealousy.
-He may have been a victim to Black Death as well.
+According to Ibn Battuta (1304 – 1368), Abu Sa'id was poisoned by Baghdad Khatun on the grounds of jealousy.
+Modern historians suggest that he may have died of bubonic plague instead.

 Abu Sa'id died without an heir or an appointed successor, thus leaving the Ilkhanate vulnerable.
-This led to clashes of the major families, such as the Chupanids, the Jalayirids, and new movements like the Sarbadars.
-On his return to Persia, the great voyager Ibn Battuta was amazed to discover that the realm which had seemed to be so mighty only twenty years before, had dissolved so quickly.
-The Ilkhanate lost cohesion after the death of Abu Sa'id, and that of his successor, Arpa Ke'un, becoming a plethora of little kingdoms run by Mongols, Turks, and Persians.
+This led to clashes between the major families, such as the Chupanids, the Jalayirids, and new movements like the Sarbadars, Muzzafarids.
+Ibn Battuta wrote of his amazement that, upon his own return to Persia after a twenty-year absence, the realm which had seemed to be so mighty had dissolved so quickly.
+The Ilkhanate lost cohesion after the deaths of Abu Sa'id and his successor Arpa Ke'un, and became a collection of small kingdoms ruled by Mongols, Turks, Persians, and Arabs.